The Trust has three separate rental streams across its portfolio of 2,400 properties. The rents and who sets the rents are shown in the table below:

-Most new OCHT tenancies are MSD income related rent tenancies.
-This means their rents are based on the market rent.
+New OCHT tenancies are almost always MSD income related rent tenancies.
+This means their rents are appraised at the market rent.
 Each year OCHT carries out an independent market rent review by a qualified residential valuer.
 OCHT supplies these rents, by property, to MSD who approve the rent.
 MSD calculates the Income Related Rent, which is the rent the tenant actually pays to OCHT, usually around 25% of their income.
 MSD top up the rent paid to the landlord to the agreed market rent.

 Rent Streams Once Housed

-OCHT Rentals by Rental Streams*
+OCHT Tenancies by Rental Streams*